typhonjs-fvtt-scratch/esm-d-ts-demo/README.md

-This is a demo package showing configuration of [esm-d-ts](https://www.npmjs.com/package/@typhonjs-build-test/esm-d-ts) to generate types from ESM source code.
+This is a demo package showing configuration of [esm-d-ts](https://www.npmjs.com/package/@typhonjs-build-test/esm-d-ts) to generate types and docs from ESM source code.

 You can see the bundled types output here: